Forgiveness and Future-building

 Maja Balaban Lolic

-We are delighted that Maja, a Woolf Institute alumna, will be joining the research team.
+Maja, a Woolf Institute alumna, also joined the research team.
 Her expertise and assistance in facilitating on the ground research in the Balkans will be invaluable to the project.
 See more about Maja here.

 Some media coverage of Justin and LeRon's work